This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 There are a lot of different camper van bed ideas out there.
 Deciding on what type of setup you want is probably one of the most crucial decisions to make during your van build.
 Your bed setup can change your entire van life experience!

-Everyone has their own needs when it comes to their particular lifestyle.
-It’s important to remember what’s necessary for you to live as comfortably as possible.
-You might need a lot of storage space for gear or you might want your van to feel as open and roomy as possible.
+Everyone has their own needs when it comes to their particular van conversion.
+It’s important to remember what’s necessary for your van layout for comfort and practicality.
+You might need a lot of storage space for gear, or you might want your van to feel as open and roomy as possible.
 Regardless of your lifestyle, getting a good night’s sleep is important!

-Let’s take a look at a few DIY camper van bed ideas!
+Let’s take a look at a few DIY camper van bed design ideas!

 Sign up for the newsletter today!